PowerShellEmpire/PowerTools/PowerUp/README.md

 ## Service Enumeration:
-    Get-ServiceUnquoted             -   returns services with unquoted paths that also have a space in the name Get-ServiceEXEPerms             -   returns services where the current user can write to the service binary path Get-ServiceEXEConfigs           -   returns services where the current user can modify an associated config Get-ServicePerms                -   returns services the current user can modify
+    Get-ServiceUnquoted             -   returns services with unquoted paths that also have a space in the name Get-ServiceEXEPerms             -   returns services where the current user can write to the service binary path Get-ServiceEXEConfig            -   returns services where the current user can modify an associated config Get-ServicePerms                -   returns services the current user can modify

 ## Service Abuse: